3ofcoins/chef-browser/README.md

 Right now chef-browser allows you to browse the following:
 - nodes available on your server,
 - details of each node:
-  -- name, ip address, fqdn, environment, tags, run list, -- its JSON attributes: raw JSON & a searchable table form.
+    - name, ip address, fqdn, environment, tags, run list,
+    - its attributes presented using JSONpath in a handy table,
+- data bags,
+- data bag items with their attributes presented using JSONpath.

 ## Ruby versions ##